 If you file your return under an extension, you must pay 90 percent of the tax shown on your return by the return's original due date.
-If you do not pay this amount, we will charge you a penalty.
-This penalty is 1⁄2 of 1 percent (.005) of the tax not paid for each 30 day period or fraction of a 30 day period.
-We charge this penalty from the original due date of the return until the date you pay the tax.
+If you do not pay this amount, the department will charge you a penalty.
+This penalty is 1/2 of 1 percent (.005) of the tax not paid for each 30 day period or fraction of a 30 day period.
+The department charges this penalty from the original due date of the return until the date you pay the tax.
 This penalty cannot exceed 25 percent of the unpaid tax.
-If we charge you the extension underpayment penalty, we will not charge you the late payment penalty under A.R.S. § 42-1125(D).

-NOTE: If you are subject to two or more of the above penalties, the total cannot exceed 25 percent.
+NOTE: If you are subject to two or more of the above

+penalties, the total cannot exceed 25 percent.